-My lung transplant journey started back in the early 1980s when I began to notice an inability to breathe normally, and it was taking me longer to recover from shortness of breathe.
-I was within two years of retirement from the navy when I learned I was the second member of my family to be diagnosed with Alpha-1 antitrypsin deficiency (A1AD) and that I had lost about 75 percent of my lung function.
+My lung transplant journey started back in the early 1980s when I began to notice an inability to breathe normally, and it was taking me longer to recover from shortness of breath.
+I was within two years of retirement from the Navy when I learned I was the second member of my family to be diagnosed with Alpha-1 antitrypsin deficiency (A1AD) and that I had lost about 75 percent of my lung function.
 I was given about five years to live.

 Alpha-1 is a genetic disease of the liver and lungs, identified in 1963 by a doctor in Sweden.
 It is one of the most common fatal genetic diseases among people of European descent.
 When diagnosed, it was thought that 1 out of 4 siblings would have what is known as the ZZ phenotype of alpha.

 In my case, both my mother and father were carriers and both died of complications from alpha.
 I have two sisters who have the ZZ phenotype.
 My brother is yet to be tested but already shows many of the early signs of alpha.
 My older sister contracted pneumonia and after a 20-plus-year struggle with alpha-1, she passed away.
 She no longer struggles to breathe.
 In her death, she helped others by being an organ donor.

 I was able to maintain my 25 percent lung function for a few extra years by changing my lifestyle when I retired and by receiving Prolastin IV treatments to help slow down the lung deterioration.
 Exercise was key in preparation for my lung transplantation.
 The better shape you are in physically and mentally, the better your chances of an easier recovery from the surgery.